jaredharper/svmwrapper4j/README.md

 			Predict.predict(t.getModel(), 0, predictList);

 In the above example, all DataElements in predictList are now classified.
-The predicted label can be accessed by the dataElement's getLabel() method.
+The predicted label can be accessed by the dataElement's getClassLabel() method.

-A DataElement object can be instantiated simply:
+A DataElement object (which represents a line in a libSVM formatted input file) can be instantiated simply:

 			// Creating a DataElement object
 			DataElement e = new DataElement();